 There are many physical therapists that specialize in women’s health.
-Examples of issues that may be addressed include incontinence, painful menstruation, pain in the pelvic region, and complications due to pregnancy.
+A Womens Certified Specialist can treat many of these issues women have.
+Examples of these issues that may be addressed include incontinence, painful menstruation, pain in the pelvic region, and complications due to pregnancy.

 If you are in search of a specialty where you can truly observe progress, wound care is the best.
 In this, you will care for wounds.